Our Research

 Alabama Math and Science Teacher Education Program

-This program is a federal loan repayment program whose aim is to encourage students to pursue certification in math and/or science teaching, and to seek STEM teaching positions at public schools in Alabama that are most in need.
-The program offers two levels of repayment: one for students pursuing a teaching certificate in math and/or science, and a second for teachers who choose to work in an underserved public school in Alabama.
+This federal loan repayment program aims to encourage students to pursue certification in math or science teaching and seek STEM teaching positions at public schools in Alabama that are most in need.
+The program offers two levels of repayment: one for students pursuing a teaching certificate in math or science, and a second for teachers who choose to work in an underserved public school in Alabama.

 Who’s eligible?
-Students working toward an Alabama teaching certificate in math and/or science who pledge to teach at an underserved public school in the state.
+Students working toward an Alabama teaching certificate in math or science who pledge to teach at an underserved public school in the state.

 Contact information: [email protected] | 334-242-2273